Attention Overload

-Besides revealed preference, information about the attention frequency also has practical application and is an object of interest.
-For example, it enables marketers to gauge the effectiveness of their marketing strategies, and policy-markers to assess whether consumers allocate their attention on the better products.
-Despite the underlying attention rule may not be identifiable, we also show in Section \ref{section:Choice under Attention Overload} that our nonparametric behavioral restriction (attention overload) allows us to partially identify the attention frequency using standard choice data, where sometimes the identified set is a singleton, thereby giving point identification.
-More specifically, we show that lower and upper bounds for the attention frequency can be constructed from the estimable choice rule.
-This appears to be the first such nonparametric identification result of a relevant feature of an attention rule in the random limited attention literature.
-In other words, until this paper, revealed attention analysis has not been possible under nonparametric identifying restrictions.
+Besides revealed preference, information about attention frequency is also an object of interest.
+For example, it enables marketers to gauge the effectiveness of their marketing strategies, or policy-markers to assess whether consumers allocate their attention to better products.
+Despite the fact that the underlying attention rule may not be identifiable, we show in Section \ref{section:Choice under Attention Overload} that our nonparametric attention overload behavioral assumption allows for (point or partial) identification of the attention frequency using standard choice data.
+This result appears to be the first nonparametric identification result of a relevant feature of an attention rule in the random limited attention literature: revealed attention analysis has not been possible under nonparametric identifying restrictions in prior work.